Addie Model: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Teachers should ask: What instructional problem needs resolving?
 What are the intended goals and learning objectives?
 What is the current level of learners' knowledge and skills?
 These questions, along with assessing the learning environment and available resources, establish a firm foundation for designing effective and tailored instruction.

-How can busy classroom teachers realistically implement the full ADDIE model without overwhelming their workload?
+How can busy classroom teachers realistically implement the full ADDIE model without overwhelming their AI tools to reduce workload?

 Teachers can start by focusing on thorough analysis of student needs and clear learning objectives, which prevents wasted effort later in the process.
 The systematic approach actually saves time by ensuring materials and strategies are fit for purpose from the start, and the evaluation phase helps identify what works well so successful elements can be replicated in future lessons.